connexcs/docs/docs/calling-card.md

 A **Pinless Calling Card** system allows the user to dial in through a DID.
 Verification is based on their CLI so a PIN is not required.
 The caller is then presented with an IVR message requesting the destination number, and the call is then routed out through their account.

-While not a native feature of ConnexCS, this funtionality can be added to your account by with the following 3 steps.
+While not a native feature of ConnexCS, this funtionality can be added to your account using the following 3 steps.

 **Step 1: [Create a new script in ScriptForge](https://docs.connexcs.com/developers/scriptforge/#creating-a-new-script) with following code**
 ```javascript